flywheel-apps/me-ica/README.md

 ### Prior to Execution
 * Data within the acquisition must have a Classification set for each file.
 The easiest way to do this is to run the `scitran/dicom-mr-classifer` Gear on those data prior to running the DICOM conversion Gear (dcm2niix).
 The "Classifier" Gear will set the input file's classification, upon which this Gear depends.

 * Once the classification is set, NIfTI files must be generated for data within the acquisition using the `scitran/dcm2niix` Gear (>=0.6).
-The `dcm2niix` Gear generates file metadata used to set the echo times for each of the given functional inputs.
+The `dcm2niix` Gear generates file metadata used to set the echo times and slice timing for each of the given functional inputs.

 * The `prefix` configuration parameter is parsed from the `subject code` and  `session label` within Flywheel.
 Please make sure those are set and valid prior to running the Gear.